 The DC One Million event is one of the most celebrated events in the history of DC, as we got to see powerful versions of the most iconic characters in the history of this comic book company.
 While DC One Million is often known for introducing Superman Prime, the powerful version of the character, it also introduced a powerful version of Batman.

 Batman in DC One Million is far stronger than the regular Batman as he exists in a future timeline where he is far stronger due to his advanced physiology and superior technology.
 He has all of the regular Batman’s abilities but is smarter and has telepathy.
 In many ways, he is a haxxed version of Batman.

 9. Red Death

-Batman is already dangerous enough without any powers but obtaining the powers of a speedster made him an incredibly powerful entity known as Red Death.
-This version of Batman is from the Dark Multiverse storyline and actually worked with the Batman Who Laughs after he stole the Flash’s speed because he believed that he could use it better.
+Batman is already dangerous enough without any powers, but obtaining the powers of a speedster made him an incredibly powerful entity known as Red Death.
+This version of Batman is from the Dark Multiverse storyline and worked with the Batman Who Laughs after he stole the Flash’s speed because he believed he could use it better.

 While Red Death was indeed better at using the Flash’s speed because he took down multiple villains, the problem was that he was an evil version of the character.
 He was also forced to deal with Barry Allen’s conscience the entire time as the Flash was messing up with his head while he was using the powers of the speedster.